nquintanaparrilla/BRIDGe2023/README.md

 | 5k Mouse E18 Combined Cortex, Hippocampus and Subventricular Zone Cells	| https://www.10xgenomics.com/resources/datasets/5-k-mouse-e-18-combined-cortex-hippocampus-and-subventricular-zone-cells-3-1-standard-6-0-0 |
 | 5k Adult Mouse Brain Nuclei Isolated with Chromium Nuclei Isolation Kit	| https://www.10xgenomics.com/resources/datasets/5k-adult-mouse-brain-nuclei-isolated-with-chromium-nuclei-isolation-kit-3-1-standard |

-STAR aligner was used to create a genome index with ENCODE’s latest basic primary assembly fasta sequence and basic primary genome annotation of the common mouse and map the reads with very few parameters.
+[Star Aligner](https://github.com/alexdobin/STAR) was used to create a genome index with ENCODE’s latest basic primary assembly fasta sequence and basic primary genome annotation of the common mouse and map the reads with very few parameters.
 The alignment process is important to procure a BAM file, and with samtools, create a BAI file (bam file index).
 I used [genome_index.sh](genome_index.sh) for the genome index and [mapping.sh](mapping.sh) for the quantification of the reads.
 ### **Filtering**
 1. Reads

 The reads were filtered by flag to determine which strand of the genome annotation they correspond to.
 The information we have from the read is limited to the chromosome, the strand, the cigar string, the start and end of the read, and the sequence.
-For now, we are choosing to ignore the sequence as it is not relevant right now.
+But, we are choosing to ignore the sequence as it is not relevant right now.
 This is what the first few rows of the dataset would look like after it was filtered:

 | chromosome	| start | end	| reads	| length of read | cigar string |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |